Jikrebello/Jikrebello/README.md

 👋 Hi, I’m James and this is my github.

-👀 I’m interested in anything C# related, and in particular game development using Unity or the MonoGame framework but honestly I'm happy to learn about anything Code related, even if its out of my comfort zone.
+👀 I’m interested in anything C# related, in particular game development using Unity or the MonoGame framework but honestly I'm happy to learn about anything Code related, even if its out of my comfort zone.

 🌱 I’m currently still expanding my C# repertoire and enjoy learning about new design patterns and anything Object Orientated, as well as T-SQL.